 Notes: The figure represents results from regression (2).
 The left panels represent results when the UK abandoned the gold standard in September 1931 and the right panels represent the event when the US left the gold standard in April 1933.
-The top two panels represents results of equation (2) for the US and the UK and the bottom two panels represent results of equation (2) for the US and Germany.
-The solid line represents the coefficient of the regression (β^t) for each period of time, which shows the reaction of US prices relative to the other economy.
+The top two panels represent results of equation (2) for the US and the UK and the bottom two panels represent results of equation (2) for the US and Germany.
+The solid line represents the coefficient of the regression ( $\beta^t$ ) for each period of time, which shows the reaction of US prices relative to the other economy.
 The light-dashed line represents confidence intervals at the 95 percent level.
 Standard errors have two-way clusters at the product-country level and at the time level.
 The dark-dashed line represents the bilateral exchange rate.

 The figure shows a similar pattern compared with the general regression in Table 1.
-After the UK left the gold standard, US prices declined relative to UK prices at a lower rate than the appreation of the US dollar, implying a reduction in the competitiveness of the US relative to the UK.
+After the UK left the gold standard, US prices declined relative to UK prices at a lower rate than the appreciation of the US dollar.
 The opposite effect occurred in 1933.
-After the US went off the gold standard, US prices increased relative to UK prices at a lower rate than the depreciation of the US dollar, implying a gain in the competitiveness of the US relative to the UK.
-These changes are large.
+After the US went off the gold standard, US prices increased relative to UK prices at a lower rate than the depreciation of the US dollar.
+These changes are large and imply changes in the terms of trade.
 By August 1932, prices in the US were 16 percent lower than in the UK.
 This effect is the result of a 28 percent appreciation of the US dollar.
 A similar effect was produced over the same period of time (one year), but in 1933.
 US prices in March 1934 were 35 percent higher than in March 1933, after a 48 percent depreciation of the US dollar.

 Relative prices between the US and Germany were less affected by the UK's departure from the gold standard.
 The results show only a mild reduction in bilateral prices around this event.
 This shows that the change in prices did not come from some specific change in the US relative to all the other countries.
-In 1933, the change in relative prices between the US and Germany is similar to the change in relative prices between the US and UK.
-The change in the UK.
-The change in the UK.
-The change in the UK.
-The chang
+In 1933, the change in relative prices between the US and Germany is similar to the change in relative prices between the US and the UK.